 Real estate returns are the final variable included in the financial scenario model.
 From Table 1, the mean value of real estate returns is 8.1% in the first year and 9.4% after 50 years.
-The $1^{st} - 99^{th}$ percentile range after 10 years is 3.0% to 16.1%.
-The Funnel of Doubt graph, Figure 22, is similar to the returns on stocks, for the same reasons.
-The histograms of modeled results and the actual returns based on the National Index from National Council of Real Estate Investment Fiduciaries (NCREIF) for 1978-2003 are shown on Figure 23.
-The model values show a smooth distribution that is centered about the historical returns.
+The 1st-99th percentile range after 10 years is 3.0% to 16.1%.
+The funnel of doubt graph (Figure 22) is similar to the returns on stocks, for the same reasons.
+The histograms of modeled results and the historical returns based on the National Index from the National Council of Real Estate Investment Fiduciaries for 1978 through 2003 are shown on Figure 23.
+The model values show a smooth distribution centered about the historical returns.
 Unfortunately, only 26 years of annual returns are available, so it is difficult to draw any conclusions on the fit.